 NZMAC ITO was the category winner for the Best Apprenticeship or Training Scheme in Boatbuilding at the International Boat Industry (IBI)-METSTRADE Boat Builder Awards held in Amsterdam.
 This global recognition was a testament to the initiative undertaken by kiwis to put themselves at the forefront of the global boating industry.

-In November 2018, the government announced the Reform of Vocational Education (RoVE) which proposed the disestablishment of Industry Training Organisations (ITOs) which occurred on the 1st of April, 2020.
-The Reforms are creating six new Workforce Development Councils (WDCs) responsible for ‘standard setting’.
-Simultaneously, all sixteen Institutes of Technology and Polytechnics were amalgamated into one entity, the New Zealand Institute of Skills and Technology (NZIST), known as Tē Pukenga PMO and identified as a ‘Provider’.
-This effectively split the key functions of NZMAC ITO: the role of ‘standard setting’ is moving to the Manufacturing, Engineering and Logistics WDC and that ‘management of workplace training’ moves to a ‘provider’ organisation.
+In November 2018, the government announced the Reform of Vocational Education (RoVE) which proposed the disestablishment of Industry Training Organisations (ITOs) which then occurred on the 1st of April, 2020.
+The Reforms created six new Workforce Development Councils (WDCs) responsible for ‘standard setting’.
+Simultaneously, all sixteen Institutes of Technology and Polytechnics were amalgamated into one entity, the New Zealand Institute of Skills and Technology (NZIST), known as Te Pūkenga PMO and identified as a ‘Provider’.
+This effectively split the two key functions of NZMAC ITO: the role of ‘standard setting’ has moved to Hanga-Aro-Rau (the Manufacturing, Engineering and Logistics WDC), and the ‘management of workplace training’ moved to a designated ‘provider’ organisation.

 The ‘provider’ organisation receiving the NZMAC ITO ‘management of workplace training’ functions is the newly created Marine and Specialised Technologies Academy of New Zealand (MAST Academy), founded in August 2021.

-MAST Academy is a proud member of the NZ Marine Industry Association (NZMI), the Composites Association of New Zealand (CANZ), and the Marina Operators Association (MOA).
+MAST Academy is a proud member of the NZ Marine Industry Association (NZMI), the Composites Association of New Zealand (CANZ), the Marina Operators Association (MOA), and the Outdoor Fabric Products Association of New Zealand (OFPANZ).